Who is leading the change

 Work is underway to ensure ongoing, sustainable funding is built into business as usual activity, through the implementation of Dhelk Dja: Safe Our Way – Strong Culture, Strong Peoples, Strong Families and the first Dhelk Dja 3-Year Action Plan (2019-21).

-To realise the government’s commitment to Aboriginal self-determination, is ensuring that the Dhelk Dja Partnership Forum is involved in the process of informing and monitoring the implementation of this recommendation.
+To realise the government’s commitment to Aboriginal self-determination, Family Safety is ensuring that the Dhelk Dja Partnership Forum is involved in the process of informing and monitoring the implementation of this recommendation.

 Progress on strategic priority and supporting activities is measured through the Dhelk Dja Monitoring, Evaluation and Accountability Plan (MEAP), which will identify outcomes and use quantitative and qualitative data to track progress.
 The MEAP is expected to be finalised in late July 2020 after an endorsement process through the Dhelk Dja Partnership Forum.